Fraud and corruption

 - Opportunity: This refers to the circumstances that allow fraud or corruption to occur – for example, poorly designed internal controls.

 - Pressure (or Incentive): This refers to someone’s reason for committing fraud and corruption – for example, an individual could be experiencing financial problems caused by large debt.

-- Rationalisation: This refers to a person’s internal justification or rationalisation which enables them to commit fraud or corruption – for example, the mindset that, “Others are doing it so why can’t I?”
+- Rationalisation: This refers to a person’s internal justification which enables them to commit fraud or corruption – for example, the mindset that, “others are doing it so why can’t I?”

 Who can commit fraud and corruption?

 Anyone with the right motives - opportunity, pressure and rationalisation - can commit acts of fraud and corruption.
 Of the three motives, opportunity is the only one that can be controlled and reduced by the University, through the implementation of effective and efficient processes and controls.

 Some common examples of opportunities which may make it easier for an individual to commit fraud and corruption include: